WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_5.md

 You shall come to your grave in ripe old age, like a sheaf gathered up in its season.

 ###### 27
 Behold, this we have searched out; it is true.
-Hear, and know it for your good." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Hear, and know it for your good."

 ***